-Title I - Improving the Academic Achievement of the Disadvantaged
+Title I - Improving the Basic Programs and Supporting the Academic Achievement of Students

 The purpose of this title is to ensure that all children have fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging State academic achievement standards and state academic assessments.